 > (let ((x "rain") > (y "spain") > (z "plain")) > (quote > (the (unquote x) > in (unquote y) > falls mainly on the (unquote z)))) (the "rain" in "spain" falls mainly on the "plain")

-The let bindings bind x to the string "rain"
+to the string "rain"

 etc. That is not the important part.
 The important part is the body of the

-let where the use of the unquote keyword allows evaluation
+where the use of the unquote

-of the contained expressions (x etc.) despite their being inside
+of the contained expressions (x

-a quote.
+a quote

 How can this help us with macro definitions?
 Well in a big way!

-consider this macro definition of a while loop:
+consider this macro definition of a while

 It uses a few features that aren't available yet, like

-define and begin (which just executes one
+(which just executes one

 expression after another), and it would seem to be in danger